langchain-ai/chat-langchain/instructions.md

 - Prefer `head -N` or `rg -C` before `cat`; output is truncated for very large reads.
 - Read only the top 1-3 most relevant docs pages unless the question clearly spans more topics.
 - Convert filesystem paths to public URLs by removing `.mdx`: `/oss/python/langgraph/streaming.mdx` -> `https://docs.langchain.com/oss/python/langgraph/streaming`.
+- **Only a curated subset of `integrations/**` per-provider pages exists in this filesystem snapshot.** Category `index.mdx` files are present, but many individual provider/loader pages (for example `integrations/chat/<provider>.mdx`, `integrations/embeddings/<provider>.mdx`, `integrations/document_loaders/file_loaders/<name>.mdx`) are NOT.
+A path derived from a live docs URL, a user-supplied page-context URL, or a link inside an `index.mdx` or `all_providers.mdx` may therefore legitimately be absent even though the page is published on the docs site.
+Never treat this as a reason to guess at alternative paths.
+- **PAGE NOT INDEXED branch:** this tool returns a *successful* tool result even when the shell command failed, so always inspect the `exit:` code embedded in the content.
+If the content shows a non-zero `exit:` together with `No such file or directory`:
+  1. Do NOT iterate with `ls`, `tree`, `find`, or a broadening `rg` to hunt for the file.
+One failed read means the page is not in the snapshot, not that the path needs another guess.
+  2. Read the nearest category `index.mdx` exactly once (for example `integrations/document_loaders/index.mdx`) for orientation.
+  3. Tell the user explicitly that the specific integration page is not available in the indexed docs snapshot, and link the live docs URL for it.
+NEVER present the category `index.mdx` you read, or `search_docs_by_lang_chain` titles, as if they were the requested page's content.

 **IMPORTANT - Create Anchor Links to Subsections:**
 When you find relevant content in a specific subsection, create a direct anchor link: